divelab/dtn/README.md

 ## Experimental results:
+We perform our experiment on two datasets to compare the baseline U-Net model and the proposed DTN model.

 1. PASCAL dataset

 ![image](https://github.com/divelab/dtn/blob/master/results/PASCALresult.png)
 Sample segmentation results on the PASCAL 2012 segmentation data set.
 The first and second rows are the original images and the corresponding ground truth, respectively.
-The third and fourth rows are the segmentation results of baseline U-Net and DTN, respectively.
+The third and fourth rows are the segmentation results of U-Net and DTN, respectively.

 2. SNEMI3D dataset

 ![image](https://github.com/divelab/dtn/blob/master/results/SNEMI3Dresult.PNG)

-## Datasets:

-Our experiments are based on [cifar 10](https://www.cs.toronto.edu/~kriz/cifar.html) and [cropped celebA datasets](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-We provide data reader for those two datasets.
-For celebA dataset, please convert it to h5 file first then call the data reader.

-You can use other datasets such as [The Street View House Numbers (SVHN) Dataset](http://ufldl.stanford.edu/housenumbers/) or [LSUN Dataset](http://lsun.cs.princeton.edu/2016/) as well.
-Just write a simple data reader file.

 ## How to run it